bonsai-rx/docs/README.md

 5) From here, you can make Bonsai workflows and save them as per normal.

-# Creating and Editing Articles
+# Creating and Editing Documentation

-## Docs organization
+## Docs Organization

-### Navigation menu
+### Navigation bar
-The navigation menu at the top of the DocFX website should have 2-3 links to the main pages of the website.
+The navigation var at the top of the DocFX website should have 2-3 links to the main pages of the website.

 * Manual - hosts documentation that explains the basic functions of the various operators in the package.
 * API - generated automatically by DocFX from XML comments in the Bonsai package source code.
 * Tutorials - optional page that would have examples or tutorials for various applications.

-To construct the navigation menu, edit the docs/toc.yml file to reflect the location and name of the various pages.
+To construct the navigation bar, edit the docs/toc.yml file to reflect the location and name of the various pages.

 ```yml
 - name: Manual